mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/appdeployments/index.md

 ## Customization

 If you want to customize an application, or change how a specific app is deployed, you can create a `ConfigMap` to change or add values to the information that is stored in the `HelmRelease`.
 Override the default configuration of an application by setting the `configOverrides` field on the `AppDeployment` to that `ConfigMap`.
+This overrides the configuration of the app for all clusters within the workspace.

 For example, this is a customized `AppDeployment` of Kube Prometheus Stack: